Bacon Wrapped Dates soaked in brandy will FLY off the platter at your next get-together. They are a 3-ingredient recipe that no one can resist!

 Wrap each date in a half of a slice of bacon and secure it with a toothpick.
 I use the regular-cut bacon here.
 Thick-cut takes forever to cook and messes with the date-to-bacon ratio.
 Regular cut is the way to go.

-Place a piece of aluminum foil underneath the wire rack to catch the bacon drippings to make clean-up easier.
+Place a piece of aluminum foil underneath the rack to catch the bacon drippings to make clean-up easier.

 The final step is to bake the dates until the bacon is crisp.
 Mine took 30 minutes exactly, but start checking them around 25 minutes.